davidcana/zzDOM/README.md

 * param: Create a serialized representation of a plain object, or a ZZDOM object suitable for use in a URL query string or Ajax request.
     * zzDOM.param()

-Please, take a look at [the zzDOM web](https://davidcana.github.io/zzDOM) for more information about zzDOM.

 ## License
 [LGPL](http://www.gnu.org/licenses/lgpl.html)